jameshanlon/jameshanlon.github.io/content/discrete-event-simulation.md

 The main components of a DES are:

-- The state, representing the components of the system.
+- A **state** (or set of states) representing the components of the system.
-- Events, that can update the system state and create new future events.
+- **Events**, that can update the system state and create new future events.
-- A clock, that records the simulation time.
+- A **clock**, that records the simulation time.
-- A list of future events.
+- A **list of future events** (the event list).
+This is most often implemented as a priority queue with events queued in chronological order, soonest at the front.

-The DES algorithm is as follows:
+An outline of the DES algorithm is as follows:

 - Create one or more initial events and add them to the event list.
 - While the event list not empty: